elsewhencode/project-guidelines/README.md

 * The request body or response type is JSON then please follow `camelCase` for `JSON` property names to maintain the consistency.

     _Why:_
-    > This is a JavaScript project guideline, Where Programming language for generating JSON as well as Programming language for parsing JSON are assumed to be JavaScript.
+    > This is a JavaScript project guideline, where the programming language for generating and parsing JSON is assumed to be JavaScript.

 * Even though a resource is a singular concept that is similar to an object instance or database record, you should not use your `table_name` for a resource name and `column_name` resource property.